EXPLAINER-Why India's new citizenship plans are stirring protests

 WHAT IS THE NATIONAL REGISTER OF CITIZENS?
 Authorities in the northeastern state of Assam began using the NRC to identify illegal immigrants in 2015, on the orders of the Supreme Court.
 It was only meant to be used for the ethnically-diverse region but since then, there have been calls from officials of the ruling party and its supporters for its nationwide implementation.

 A final list of citizens in Assam, published on Aug.
-31, excluded nearly 1.9 million residents, most of them Muslim but including some Hindus.
+31, excluded nearly 1.9 million residents.
+There was no official breakdown of that figure by religion.
 WHAT WOULD A PAN-INDIA NRC LOOK LIKE?

-The 2019 manifesto of Modi's ruling Bharatia Janata Party (BJP) said "in future, we will implement the NRC in a phased manner in other parts of the country" but did not provide details.
-If a nationwide NRC is enacted, activists and opposition politicians expect that residents unable to prove citizenship would be taken to detention centers, as is happening in Assam.
+The 2019 manifesto of Modi's ruling Bharatia Janata Party (BJP) said "in future we will implement the NRC in a phased manner in other parts of the country" but did not provide details.
+If a nationwide NRC is enacted, activists and opposition politicians expect that residents unable to prove citizenship would be taken to detention centres, as is happening in Assam.

 MODI'S LAWS Religious minorities and liberals are growing increasingly uneasy with Modi's Hindu agenda, which appears to have gained emphasis since his re-election in May.